Los Alamos National Laboratory Radiation Control Tec 3 / 4 in Los Alamos, New Mexico

 Demonstrated skills and knowledge beyond those found at the junior RCT level.
 Possesses an advanced understanding of the properties of radioactive material, instrumentation, and radiation protection requirements that allows for the accurate assessment of the radiological controls applied to radiological work, including moderate and high-hazard radiological work.
 Possess the advanced skills, knowledge, and experience in the development of radiological work control documents.

-RCT 3 an Associate degree in a Radiation Control/Protection field and two years of related experience, or an equivalent combination of education and experience is desired.
+RCT 3 an Associate degree in a Radiation Control/Protection field and two years of related experience, or an equivalent combination of education and experience.

-RCT 4 an Associate degree in a Radiation Control/Protection field and four years of related experience, or an equivalent combination of education and experience is desired.
+RCT 4 an Associate degree in a Radiation Control/Protection field and four years of related experience, or an equivalent combination of education and experience.
 At this level, additional training, certification, and/or education may be desirable.

 Above-average math skills, including ability to perform simple calculations.